Dijet Production in Neutral Current and Charged Current Polarized Deep Inelastic Scattering: Results of Polarized NLO Dijet Production

-The reduction of cancellations between channel in the polarized cross section leads, in turn, to higher values of the double spin asymmetries with CC, which are presented in Fig. \ref{fig_dist_asym_w}.
+The reduction of cancellations between channels in the polarized cross section leads, in turn, to higher values of the double spin asymmetries with CC, defined as in section \ref{sec:nc}, which are presented in Fig. \ref{fig_dist_asym_w}.
 This effect also results in milder K-factors of the asymmetry (compared to the photon-exchange case in \cite{ Borsa:2020yxh}), with values of $\sim 0.7$ at low-$Q^2$, that then approach unity at higher boson invariant mass.
 Note that, in spite of the small value of the cross section, the asymmetries for charged current DIS are typically of order $\sim 0.8$ for the relevant high-$Q^2$ region, providing an additional valuable constraint to the helicity parton distribution functions.